kptdev/kpt/docs/ROADMAP.md

 ## Ongoing work
 Since this is a draft of the release notes you should be aware of the ongoing work.
-At the time of writing the team is in [Milestone 3], and we are planning to complete the work in [Milestone 4].
-For instance as of 6/1/21 [out of place hydration] support is still in the works.
-The exact dates and features are going to be highly dependent on feedback we get from beta testers.

-The list of all the future milestones can be found here: [kpt milestones]
+The list of all the current and future milestones can be found here: [kpt milestones]

 ## Upgrading from previous version of kpt.
 There are a number of breaking changes that had to be done to clean up the